 Filing for bankruptcy in California is a legal process under the jurisdiction of federal law and upheld by one of the 94 district courts in The United States.
-There are multiple locations and four districts in California in which petitioners may file.
 The four types of bankruptcy available to California citizens and businesses are Chapter 7, Chapter 11, Chapter 12 and Chapter 13.

 The first type of bankruptcy is Chapter 7.
 This is a liquidation of all assets, aside from those exempt by the state, to repay as much debt as possible through a court appointed trustee.
 Non-dischargeable debts such as child support or back taxes will still remain the responsibility of the petitioner and cannot be wiped clean from his or her financial record.
 Unsecured debts like credit cards and medical bills can often be eliminated with Chapter 7.

 By applying forrelevant bankruptcy exemption most people can keep their car or houses if they are able to make payments for a mortgage or a loan.